-Other than our agreement to pay B. Prot Conseil, an entity controlled by Mr. Baudouin Prot, \$12,500 per month for the period September through December 2017, no compensation of any kind, including finder's and consulting fees, will be paid to our sponsor, officers and directors, or any of their respective affiliates, for services rendered prior to or in connection with the completion of an initial business combination.
-Our Sponsor has agreed to pay Mr. Baudouin Prot \$12,500 per month beginning January 2018 until the consummation of the initial business combination.
+Other than our agreement to pay B. Prot Conseil, an entity controlled by Mr. Baudouin Prot, \$12,500 per month for the period through the earlier of December 2019 and the closing of our initial business combination, no compensation of any kind, including finder's and consulting fees, will be paid to our sponsor, officers and directors, or any of their respective affiliates, for services rendered prior to or in connection with the completion of an initial business combination.